yazaldefilimone/yazaldefilimone/README.md

 💡 Fall in love with studying because that is what will make your dreams come true.

-🤓 My engineering background includes, but is not limited to, React web apps and Node.js monoliths and microservices.
+🤓 My engineering background includes, but is not limited to, React web apps and Node.js.
 I enjoy exploring the capabilities of modern tools, which leads engineering towards new, flexible solutions.

 🤔 Why do I love programming?